 Ask your doctor if you have any questions about why SUBOXONE SUBLINGUAL FILM has been

-Before you are given SUBOXONE SUBLINGUAL FILM
+Before you take SUBOXONE SUBLINGUAL FILM

 SUBOXONE SUBLINGUAL FILM is not suitable for everyone.

-you are allergic to buprenorphine, naloxone or any of the other ingredients
+If you are allergic to buprenorphine or to naloxone or to any of the other ingredients

-you have serious breathing problems
+If you have serious breathing problems.

-you have serious problems with your liver, or if your doctor detects the development
+If you have serious problems with your liver, or if your doctor detects the development

-analgesics, anti-anxiety medicines, antipsychotics), alcohol or have delirium
+narcotic analgesics, anti-anxiety medicines, antipsychotics), alcohol or have delirium

-If you become pregnant while taking SUBOXONE SUBLINGUAL FILM tell your doctor.
+while taking SUBOXONE SUBLINGUAL FILM, tell your doctor.

 or the films do not look quite right.

 Before you start to use SUBOXONE SUBLINGUAL FILM

 Tell your doctor if you have any of the following before treatment, or develop them

 during treatment, as your doctor may need to adjust your dose of SUBOXONE SUBLINGUAL

 asthma or other breathing problems